lijun99/cuAmpcor/README.md

 **Difference to ROIPAC**

-In ROIPAC, an extra resizing step is performed on the correlation surface, from (2\*halfZoomWindowSizeRaw\*rawDataOversamplingFactor+1, 2\*halfZoomWindowSizeRaw\*rawDataOversamplingFactor+1) to (i_cw, i_cw), centered at the peak (in ROIPAC, the peak seeking is incorporated in the correlation module while is seperate in PyCuAmpcor). i_cw is a user configurable variable; it could be smaller or bigger than 2\*i_srchp\*i_ovs+1=17 (fixed), leading to extraction or enlargement by padding 0s.
+In ROIPAC, an extra resizing step is performed on the correlation surface, from (2\*halfZoomWindowSizeRaw\*rawDataOversamplingFactor+1, 2\*halfZoomWindowSizeRaw\*rawDataOversamplingFactor+1) to (i_cw, i_cw), centered at the peak (in ROIPAC, the peak seeking is incorporated in the correlation module while is separate in PyCuAmpcor). i_cw is a user configurable variable; it could be smaller or bigger than 2\*i_srchp\*i_ovs+1=17 (fixed), leading to extraction or enlargement by padding 0s.
 This procedure is not performed in PyCuAmpcor, as it makes little difference in the next oversampling procedure.

 ### 5.6 Oversample the correlation surface and find the peak position